Spoil dad (or someone special) with the hottest tickets in town

 The Safest Way to Buy!

-QTIX is the official ticketing service for QPAC and Queensland Pops Orchestra: Best of British.
+QTIX is the official ticketing service for QPAC and Beethoven 250.
 Selected packages are sold through authorised resellers only.
 Any tickets purchased through unauthorised sales channels may be seized or cancelled without refund or exchange and the bearer of the ticket may be denied admission.
 Unauthorised sales channels include Viagogo, eBay and Gumtree.
 Read more about purchasing tickets online.

 A transaction fee of $7.20 applies per transaction.
 Selected ticket delivery methods may incur an additional charge.
 The minimum price listed may be available for selected performances only.
 Please see the event calendar when booking for the available date(s) and time(s) of this performance.